How A Breast Reduction Gave Me My Body Back

 I wanted to stop identifying as my cup size.
 Surgery was my only option to change that.

-The first time I realized I had big boobs was in fifth grade.
+The first time I realised I had big boobs was in Year Six.
 I'd just switched schools and my newest friend in class was reminiscing on the first day we met, a month before, when my parents set up a day for me to visit the new school.
 Apparently, I made a great impression on everyone: I seemed nice, smart, and, according to the boys in the class, was a lot more “developed” than everyone else.
 I was 11.

-I wouldn't say I hated my boobs, but I certainly wouldn't invite them to a party if I had a plus-one.
-From the day my parents sat me down and told me it was time I get a training bra to this past November, I had one wish: smaller breasts.
-I wanted to be able to buy a bathing suit and know that the top half of the set would fit me in the same way the bottoms would.
+I wouldn't say I hated my boobs, but I certainly wouldn't invite them to a party if I had a plus one.
+From the day my parents sat me down and told me it was time I get a training bra all the way through to last to last year when I had breast reduction surgery, I had one wish: smaller breasts.
+I wanted to be able to buy a bikini and know that the top half of the set would fit me in the same way the bottoms would.
 I wanted to be able to go shopping with my mother and not stare in the mirror, fixated on pressing my boobs against my chest.
-I always felt looked at, and observed, ever since fifth grade, when I wasn’t known as Sam.
+I always felt looked at, and observed, ever since Year Six, when I wasn’t known as Sam.
 I was known as the new girl with big boobs.

 By the time I was 18, I was 5’1” and officially a 28G, but rarely actually owned a bra with that exact size.
 Most underwear brands didn’t go that far down on the band or that far up on the cup, so I found alternatives — or just opted out of a bra altogether, which was as uncomfortable as it sounds.
 Eventually I visited a chiropractor after developing intense lower back pain.
 He confirmed that I had scoliosis, an abnormal curvature of the spine, and my breast size definitely wasn’t helping the pain.

 I felt validated: My boobs were exactly as much of a burden to my body as I believed them to be.
 Four years after that visit to the chiropractor, I decided to get a breast reduction.
-The first time I ever said it out loud was to my mom.
-A year, one round of general anesthesia, $250 worth of post-op bras, and two new nipples later, I got my wish.
+The first time I ever said it out loud was to my mum.
+A year, one round of general anaesthesia, £190 worth of post-op bras, and two new nipples later, I got my wish.

-I love my OB/GYN.
-Tracy Brennan, M.D., has been with me since I first asked my mother if I could go on birth control when I was 15.
+I love my doctor.
+Tracy Brennan, has been with me since I first asked my mother if I could go on contraception when I was 15.
 I’ve known her for a long time, and she’s known my family even longer.
 She was the doctor who gave my mother the breast exam that confirmed a lump that would soon be diagnosed as breast cancer.
 By the end of my annual check-up last April, Dr. Brennan agreed: If I wanted to get a breast reduction, I should do it.

 That said, she was hesitant about supporting my decision for a few reasons, including the fact that most women don't undergo a reduction surgery until after their childbearing years are over, and I was only 24.
 She also recommended that I take a BRCA test — something I’d been putting off for years — ahead of consulting with surgeons.
 I declined.
 As the possibility of a reduction surgery grew more real, part of me was afraid that if I did test positive for the gene, I might consider a full double mastectomy to avoid a potential cancer diagnosis in the future.
 According to the American Cancer Society, only 5% to 10% of breast cancer cases are thought to be hereditary, but it’s a scary prospect that I’m just not ready to face right now.